maryamdehaini/website-repository/README.md

-## AWS Workshop repository
+## AWS Workshop Wiki

-Welcome to the AWS Workshop Repository.
+Welcome to the AWS Workshop Wiki repository.
 If you wish to add a reource, please use the copy the following json object into a file, fill it out, and push it to this repository:

     {
         "category": "",